vi-rwth/FESTA/README.md

 Most trajectory-formats supported by MDAnalysis are supported here as well.
 For a complete list see:<br>
 https://docs.mdanalysis.org/stable/documentation_pages/coordinates/init.html#id2 <br>
 Trajectory-formats must have multiframe capabilities.
-Not supported formats are: PDBQT, PQR, MMTF, NAMDBIN, IN, FHAIMS, COOR, CRD.<br>
+Not supported formats are: PDBQT, PQR, MMTF, NAMDBIN, IN, FHAIMS, COOR, CRD, GRO.<br>
 If the trajectory-file does not offer topological information, a separate topology-file has to be provided.

 ### Input parameters